nithinganesh1/Linux/README.md

 # Linux
+A kernel is the core part of an operating system.
+It acts as a bridge between software applications and the hardware of a computer.
+The kernel manages system resources, such as the CPU, memory, and devices, ensuring everything works together smoothly and efficiently.
+It handles tasks like running programs, accessing files, and connecting to devices like printers and keyboards.
 - Linux is a Unix-like OS developed By Linus Torvalds and thousands of opensource contributors

 - Linux is an operating system it is more reliable and secure than others;